ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 > In this guide, an **OVHcloud S3 datastore** will be used.
 You are free to use the S3 datastore of your choice.
 >

-You have here the basic command to create an OVHcloud S3 datastore:
+Here is the basic command to create an OVHcloud S3 datastore:

 ```console
 ovhai datastore add s3 <alias> https://s3.<region>.io.cloud.ovh.net/ <region> <my-access-key> <my-secret-key>